RiMillo/tips/git.md

     The state will be restored to `HEAD` (possibly the staged changes remain).
     Of course, one can recover them afterwards.

-    * Stash modifications: `git stash`
+    * Push modifications: `git stash [push]` (`push` can be omitted since it is the sub-command by default)

         * Stashes are just like commit, hence one can give a message, use `-m 'Message'`

-        * By default, it stashes all the modifications on any files in the `git` view.
+        * By default, it stashes all the modifications on any files in the `git` view, that is, all files followed by `git` but not those whiwh are untracked.
             One can select a specific file `git stash -- file.txt`

     * Recover a stash: `git stash pop`